 First use checks (vehicle checks), this cuts down massively on paper use and delays in waiting for information to be downloaded into a system, as now, we have it on the ticket machine.
 Which means it goes straight to the back office for checks, for any maintenance required and just gives that real-time security, even for something as simple as ‘has the bus been disinfected’?

-So to wrap up, I think it’s is absolutely key to just do whatever we can to let the bus operators run more efficiently to maximise the use of their vehicles, to let the passengers know what is going on and to make it simple.
+So to wrap up, I think it’s absolutely key to just do whatever we can to help bus operators run more efficiently to maximise the use of their vehicles, to let the passengers know what is going on and to make it simple.